Skip to content

 The Question: Will this eliminate repetitive work permanently?

 Why Primary: Manual effort reduction is the fundamental driver of sustainable scaling.
-Investments that don't reduce manual work don't solve the scaling crisis—they may improve security outcomes but won't enable organizational growth without proportional security team expansion.
+Investments that don't reduce manual work don't solve the scaling crisis.
+They may improve security outcomes but won't enable organizational growth without proportional security team expansion.

 Assessment Framework: